pawbz/Interpolation.jl/README.md

 # Interpolation

-This package creates interpolation matrices using `LinearMaps` package.
+This package generates sparse interpolation matrices via the API of the `LinearMaps` package.
-Once the interpolation kernels are stored, both forward and adjoint interpolation can be performed using `interp_spray!` function.
+Once the interpolation kernels are stored, both forward and adjoint interpolation can be performed using the `interp_spray!` function.

 [![Build Status](https://travis-ci.org/pawbz/Interpolation.jl.svg?branch=master)](https://travis-ci.org/pawbz/Interpolation.jl)